vdsm/virtual-dsm/readme.md

   * ### How do I pass-through a disk?

-    When running the container inside a virtualized environment, it is possible to pass-through disk devices directly instead of binding a folder containing an image.
-As these devices are already backed by an image on the host, this removes an extra layer.
+    When running the container inside a virtualized environment, it can be handy to pass-through disk devices directly instead of binding a folder containing an image.
+As these devices are already backed by an image on the host, this will remove an extra layer.

     This allows for easier management and higher performance.
 To do so, you can add those devices to your compose file: